 Using Wine in Cheese Fondue

-- Fondue Rule #3: Use Good Wine.
-The taste of the wine directly impacts the taste of the fondue.
+- The taste of the wine directly impacts the taste of the fondue.
 You don’t need to crack the piggy bank, but make sure it’s a wine you’d enjoy drinking with dinner.

-- For beer cheese fondue, swap the wine for your favorite beer.
+- For beer cheese fondue, swap the wine for 8 ounces of your favorite beer.
 This would be especially delicious with a cheddar cheese fondue.

 How to Keep Cheese Fondue Smooth

-- Resist the urge to dump all of the cheese into the pot in large handfuls.
+- Resist the urge to dump all of the shredded cheese into the pot in large handfuls.

-- Don’t try to rush it—you won’t win.
+- Don’t rush it—you won’t win.
 Just enjoy the moment at the stove at peace with yourself, the cheese, and the promise of a luscious fondue.

 What to Dip in Cheese Fondue

 - Bread.
 The most classic and always delicious.
-Grab a French or sourdough baguette and cut it into 1-inch cubes so that it can be easily skewered.
+Grab a French bread or baguette and cut it into 1-inch bread cubes so that it can be easily skewered.

 - Apples.
 Tart apples like Granny Smith are dreamy dipped with cheese fondue.
 Instead of slices, which are harder to spear, cut the apples into cubes.